keboola/developers-docs/extend/common-interface/config-file.md

     /data/in/files/75807657_fooBarBaz.zip
     /data/in/files/75807657_fooBarBaz.zip.manifest

-#### Input mapping - Run Id
+#### Input Mapping - Run Id
-You can also use `filter_by_run_id` option to select only files which are related to the job currently beeing executed.
+Use the `filter_by_run_id` option to select only files which are related to the job currently being executed.
 If `filter_by_run_id` is specified, we will download only files which satisfy the filter (either `tags` or `query`) *and* were uploaded by a parent job (a job with same or parent runId).
-This allows you to further limit downloaded files only to thoose related to a current chain of jobs.
+This allows you to further limit downloaded files only to those related to a current chain of jobs.

 {% highlight json %}